Signed Measures, Hahn & Jordan Decompositions

 Connection to Machine Learning

-Almost every probabilistic quantity in modern machine learning is, at the foundational level,
+Many probabilistic quantities in modern machine learning are, at the foundational

-examples that span supervised, generative, and reinforcement learning.
+four examples that span supervised, generative, and reinforcement learning, noting

 When \(\Pi \ll \lambda_\Theta\) (with \(\lambda_\Theta\) a reference measure on \(\Theta\),